archtechx/alpine-typescript/README.md

 # Real-world example

-Here's a practical example that uses constructors, `init()`, refs, events, and includes dependencies in the right way.
+Here's a practical example that uses constructors, `init()`, refs, events, and includes dependencies the right way.

 This example uses the Alpine component that we use for search on the [Lean documentation site](https://lean-admin.dev).